Mr. Monk Gets a New Shrink

 - TriviaTowards the end Monk states that he is starting to develop a phobia of blankets and asks if it has a name.
 Lodiculaphobia is the fear of blankets.

 - GoofsLt.
 Disher and Capt.
-Stottlemeyer are seen playing a game of chess, unfortunately the chess board was incorrectly set up, so that the bottom-right square is black.
+Stottlemeyer are seen playing a game of chess.
+Unfortunately, the chess board was incorrectly set up, so that the bottom-right square is black.

 The chess game being played makes little sense.
 White has pieces all over the board, while Black only has two pieces remaining, which means Black should have already resigned.
-Incorrectly Lt.
-Disher moves his pawn diagonally, which is not a legal move, because usually a pawn can only move one square forward.
+Lt.
+Disher moves his pawn diagonally, which is not a legal move because usually a pawn can only move one square forward.

 - Quotes